 Brief description of the event and non-profit association.

 Non-profit board member contact information.

 Insurance is required for hosting events in the public right-of-way.
 The city requires a certificate of liability insurance AND an additional insured endorsement.
 You can review the rules on the page below:

 Additional permits may be required from other city or state agencies for selling or serving alcohol, having amplified sound or live music, or for certain types of fencing.
 Permit instructions can be found here:

 Selling or serving alcohol?
-Visit the Office of Community & Civic Life’s Apply for a Temporary Liquor License page for instructions.
+Visit the Bureau of Development Service's Apply for a Temporary Liquor License page for instructions.

 Having amplified sound or live music?
-Visit the Office of Community & Civic Life’s Apply for a Noise Code Variance for instructions.
+Visit the Office of Community and Civic Life's Apply for a Noise Code Variance page for instructions.

 Using barriers, fencing, or tents over 700 square feet?
 Visit the Portland Fire & Rescue permit forms page for required permits and instructions.

-To keep up to date on other Portland in the Streets programs:
+To keep up to date on Community Events :